hashicorp/katakoda/nomad-openfaas/1_start.md

 ![](https://github.com/hashicorp/faas-nomad/raw/master/images/openfaas_nomad.png)

 ## Nomad
-The OpenFaaS gateway and the Nomad provider has already been deployed to the scheduler, if you run the `nomad status` command you should see there is one job already running.
-The details of the job can be found at the following link: [https://raw.githubusercontent.com/hashicorp/faas-nomad/master/nomad_job_files/faas.hcl](https://raw.githubusercontent.com/hashicorp/faas-nomad/master/nomad_job_files/faas.hcl)
+The OpenFaaS gateway and the Nomad provider has already been deployed to the scheduler, the details of the job can be found at the following link: [https://raw.githubusercontent.com/hashicorp/faas-nomad/master/nomad_job_files/faas.hcl](https://raw.githubusercontent.com/hashicorp/faas-nomad/master/nomad_job_files/faas.hcl)

+If you run the `nomad status` command you should see the details of the job.

 `nomad status faas-nomadd`{{execute}}